ThinkBigAnalytics/scalding-workshop/Workshop.md

 ### Cascading

-Because Scala is a *functional programming* language with excellent support for DSL (domain-specific language) creation, using Scalding is much nicer than the Java-based Cascading itself, because Scalding programs are more concise and intuitive.
+Because Scala is a *functional programming* language with excellent support for DSL (domain-specific language) creation, using Scalding is much more concise than the Java-based Cascading itself, because Scalding programs are more concise and intuitive, fully exploiting FP idioms for data manipulation.
+For more on this comparison, see [this talk](http://polyglotprogramming.com/papers/ScaldingForHadoop.pdf) that Dean Wampler gave recently at the Chicago Hadoop Users Group and Big Data Techcon Boston, 2013.

 ### Cascalog

 This Clojure dialect written by Nathan Marz also benefits from the functional nature and concision of Clojure.
-Nathan has also built in logic-programming features from Datalog.
+Nathan has also built in the logic-based query model of Datalog.

 ### Pig